King Edward Park is one of Newcastle’s most iconic family spots, set right in the heart of the city with sweeping ocean views.

 If you need some shade, spread out a blanket in the rotunda or under one of the large majestic Norfolk pines.
 This park is suitable for children of all ages and as a result, is a popular spot with families on weekends.
 There’s usually a cricket or footy game in progress!

-Head up the hill via a rope bridge and sway bridge.
+Further up the hill, a rope bridge and sway bridge lead to a large climbing dome.

 If you’re feeling energetic, walk up the path to the summit of King Edward Park and enjoy magnificent ocean views.
 On a clear day, you can see Port Stephens in the distance.
+You’ll find an off-leash dog area here.

 Address: York Drive, The Hill, NSW